Published July 19th, 2021

 The biggest concern for the US in the near term remains the Delta B.1.617.2 variant.
 The Delta variant was causing a revised estimate of 57% of new cases in the US as of July 3.
 The Midwest is lower at 44%, but that represents a lag of only about a week.
 The Delta variant is more transmissible, by about 40%.
 Even brief interactions between unvaccinated individuals have been shown to carry risk of transmission.
 There continues to be uncertainty over the question of virulence - does the Delta variant cause more severe illness, on average?.
 The Pfizer and Moderna vaccines appear to be only slightly less effective against this variant, but incomplete vaccination - one shot - is much less effective.
 The Johnson & Johnson vaccine is almost as effective as the Pfizer and Moderna vaccines.

 Wisconsin's 7 day average of new cases increased over the past 2 weeks from 73 to 149, a 104% increase.
 Case activity is slightly lower than the state average in the Fox Valley, Northeast and North Central regions.

 Wisconsin hospitalizations for COVID increased over the past two weeks, 85 inpatients on 7/4/21 and 98 on 7/18, a 15% increase.
 For comparison, one year ago Wisconsin had 339 COVID-19 patients in the hospitals.
 Currently, 28 of the hospitalized patients are in the ICU, the same as last week.

-The 7 day average of daily deaths due to COVID has been level at 18.
+The 7 day average of daily deaths due to COVID was 0.
+A year ago the average was 4.

-For comparison with other states and countries, the new case number is converted to cases per million.
-Comparing 7 day average number of new cases in the past week:
+For comparison with other states, the new case number is converted to cases per million.
+Comparing the 7 day average number of new cases in the past week: